ChaosDAO-org/subscrape/docs/architecture.md

-On overview with practical examples is given in this Twitter thread: https://twitter.com/alice_und_bob/status/1493714489014956037
+An overview with practical examples is given in this Twitter thread: https://twitter.com/alice_und_bob/status/1493714489014956037

 ## General
 We use the following methods in the projects: